alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 </details>

-`program` is a value describing the work.
+`program` is a value describing the computation.
 Naming it does not read or write anything.
-The work begins only when the program is run, here by calling `Run()`:
+Execution begins only when the program is executed, here by calling `Run()`:

 ```csharp
 program.Run();
 ```

 Here, `Run()` is explicit for teaching purposes.
-In a real program, the final run point is usually at an outer boundary such as `Main`.
+In a real program, final execution is usually at an outer boundary such as `Main`.

 > **Note:** This article is not advocating `IO<T>` in production C#.
-C# is only the teaching medium: a familiar procedural language that makes the execution-policy problem concrete without also teaching Haskell syntax.
+C# is only the teaching language: a familiar procedural language that makes the execution-policy problem concrete without also teaching Haskell syntax.

 ## The implicit `World`